unneon/icie/CONTRIBUTING.md

-*If you have any trobubles with these instructions at all, please create a [GitHub issue] or ask me at [our Discord]!*
+*If you have any trobubles with these instructions at all, please create a [GitHub issue]!*

 # Building from source